gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

 - **Enterprise Project** - (optional, force new) Name of enterprise project where the NAT gateway will be created.
 If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.

+### NAT Rules Argument Reference

+- **SN** - (optional, not used) Serial number, only for reference.
+- **NAT Name** - (required, resource name) Name of the NAT Gateway specified in the associated spreadsheet tab.
+- **Rule Type** - (required, force new) Direction of the rule, valid values are **DNAT** (inbound/ingress) and **SNAT** (outbound/egress).
+- **EIP Name** - (required, force new) Name of the EIP specified in the associated spreadsheet tab.
+Changing this creates a new NAT rule.
+- **Description** - (optional) Supplementary information about the NAT rule.
+  This parameter can contain a maximum of 255 characters and cannot contain angle brackets (< or >).

+For DNAT rules, the following arguments are supported:

+> Before creating a DNAT rule, make sure the resource is already created in the
+> target subnet, otherwise the following error message will be displayed when
+> applying changes: `Error: no networking port found`.
+If this happens,
+> run the Terraform command again.

+- **DNAT External Port** - (required) Specifies port used in EIP to provide services for external systems.
+- **DNAT Subnet Name** - (required) Name of the subnet specified in the associated spreadsheet tab.
+Subnet where the resource is located.
+- **DNAT Internal IP** - (required) Private IP address of the resource, already existing in the subnet.
+- **DNAT Internal Port** - (required) Specifies port used by resource (e.g. ECS) to provide services for external systems.

+For SNAT rules, the following arguments are supported:

+- **SNAT CIDR/subnet** - (required, force new) Specify the CIDR block (e.g.
+  `10.0.0.0/8`) or the subnet name (specified in the associated spreadsheet tab) which will be connected by SNAT rule.
+Changing this will create a new SNAT rule.

 ## Elastic Cloud Server (ECS)